Adversarial Examples for Models of Code: Background

 \subsection{Training Neural Networks}

-A Neural Network (NN) model can be viewed as a function $f_{\theta} : X \rightarrow{} Y$ where $X$ is the input domain (image, text, code, etc.) and $Y$ is usually a finite set of labels.
-Assuming a perfect classifier $h^*: X \rightarrow{} Y$, the goal of the function $f_{\theta}$ is to assign the correct label $y \in Y$ (which determined by $h^*$) for each input $x \in X$.
-In order to accomplish that, $f_{\theta}$ contains a set of \emph{trainable weights} (denoted by $\theta$) that can be adjusted to fit a given labeled training set $T = \{ (x,y) | x \in \bar{X} \subset X, y \in Y, y = h^*(x) \} $.
-The process of adjusting $\theta$ (i.e., \emph{training}) is done by solving an optimization problem defined by a certain loss function $ J(\theta, x, y)$ (usually Mean Square Error or Cross Entropy) which estimates the model's generalization ability:
+A Neural Network (NN) model can be viewed as a function $f_{\theta} : X \rightarrow{} Y$, where $X$ is the input domain (image, text, code, etc.) and $Y$ is usually a finite set of labels.
+Assuming a perfect classifier $h^*: X \rightarrow{} Y$, the goal of the function $f_{\theta}$ is to assign the correct label $y \in Y$ (which is determined by $h^*$) for each input $x \in X$.
+In order to accomplish that, $f_{\theta}$ contains a set of \emph{trainable weights}, denoted by $\theta$, which can be adjusted to fit a given labeled training set $T = \{ (x,y) | x \in \bar{X} \subset X, y \in Y, y = h^*(x) \} $.
+The process of adjusting $\theta$ (i.e., \emph{training}) is done by solving an optimization problem defined by a certain loss function $ J(\theta, x, y)$; this is usually mean squared error (MSE) or cross entropy and is used to estimate the model's generalization ability:

 One of the most common algorithms to approximate the above problem is \emph{gradient descent} \cite{cauchy1847methode} using \emph{backpropagation} \cite{kelley1960gradient}.
 When gradient descent is used for training, the following update rule is applied repeatedly to update the model's weights: